 Each intern is required to have an on-site supervisor with a Master's degree in one of the following fields: mental health counseling, marriage and family therapy, social work, psychiatry, or counseling psychology.
 For every 10 hours of direct client contact, an intern is required to have at least 1 hour of direct supervision with her/his on-site supervisor.
 Supervision can be individual or group.
 The intern's site is responsible for providing the supervision.
-In addition, The Seattle School will provide an on-campus case-conference.
-Each student enrolled in the Internship course is required to participate in the case-conference.
+In addition, The Seattle School will provide an on-campus class.
+Each student enrolled in the Internship course is required to participate.

-The intern's supervisor assists in assessment, diagnosis, treatment, goals, professional development and possible countertransference issues.
+The intern's supervisor assists in assessment, diagnosis, treatment, goals, professional development and possible counter-transference issues.
 To assist the supervisor, the following general objectives for supervision are listed: